-Valamis is built upon and integrated with other third party systems that you might want to familiarize yourself with in order to use the system in its full potential.
+Valamis is built upon and integrated with other third-party systems that you might want to familiarize yourself with in order to use the system to its full potential.

 Liferay is a free and open source enterprise portal written in Java.
 It [Liferay logo] includes a built-in web content management system allowing users to build websites as an assembly of themes, pages, portlets/gadgets and a common navigation.
 You must have a decent knowledge about Liferay in order to use Valamis.

 User Guide https://www.liferay.com/documentation/liferay-portal/6.2/user-guide

 The Mozilla Open Badges (Open Badge Infrastructure or OBI) project is a program by Mozilla that issues digital badges to recognize skills and achievements.
 The badge structure allows one to display real-world achievements and skills which may help with future career and education opportunities.
 The OBI allows badge issuers and developers to build badges and allows online learners to choose from a number of different pathways for development.

 The Tin Can API, now officially known as the Experience API (xAPI), is an e-learning software specification that allows learning content and learning systems tospeak to each other in a manner that records and tracks all types of learning experiences.
 Learning experiences are recorded in a Learning Record Store (LRS).
 LRSs can exist within traditional Learning Management Systems (LMSs) or on their own.

 Now that you have a basic understanding of Valamis and its third-party tools and probably have some useful knowledge about the Liferay portal system, you are ready to install and set up a Valamis system.